life-itself/web3/notes/market-fundamentalism.md

 * Exchange traded [pyramid scheme](../concepts/pyramid-scheme.md)?
 * [Derivative](../concepts/derivative.md) contract with no underlying?
 * [Libertarian](../concepts/libertarianism.md) performance [art](../concepts/art.md) split into 21 million pieces https://en.wikipedia.org/wiki/Monte_Carlo_Bonds
-* If we value it as a "block box" [financial asset](../concepts/financial-asset.md) (ala Nassim Taleb) we find it’s [present value](../concepts/present-value.md) can only be zero. https://www.fooledbyrandomness.com/BTC-QF.pdf
+* If we value it as a "block box" [financial asset](../concepts/financial-asset.md) (ala Nassim Taleb) we find its [present value](../concepts/present-value.md) can only be zero. https://www.fooledbyrandomness.com/BTC-QF.pdf

 ## Who is Trading Crypto?

-* The day-trader in the pub, WallStreetBets demographic.
+* The day trader in the pub, WallStreetBets demographic.
 	* [Barrett, Claer.
 ‘Why Young Investors Bet the Farm on Cryptocurrencies’.
 Financial Times, 2021.](https:www.ft.com/content/162839aa-0437-478b-a4d4-4a8d7ab71458):
     > "I’ll either be rich, or wrong."
 This is how Sam, a 29-year-old cryptocurrency enthusiast I interviewed on this week’s Money Clinic podcast, summarized his strategy for investing the last £2,000 of his savings in a hugely volatile and unregulated asset class.
 Claiming that he's not a natural risk taker, Sam has never set foot inside a casino or put money on a horse.
 "To me, that seems stupid, like you’re throwing money away."
 He has never considered investing in stocks and shares.
 Being self-employed, he's never paid into a pension or thought about setting up a self-invested personal pension (Sipp).
 "No one’s ever given me that kind of information," he says.
 So why is he prepared to risk his spare cash betting on crypto?
 Sam found out his younger brother had turned a £3,000 investment into £30,000 within four years — money he now intends to use as a property deposit.
 "I was very surprised and it made me feel a bit stupid . . . why aren’t I doing this?"*
     * cf low bets in general: tiny but possible asymmetric returns.
 A regressive tax or distributed lottery.